 While a personal recommendation might be the most powerful, social proof from thousands of other satisfied customers is pretty strong as well.
 These communities capture real reviews and ratings from users, allowing prospects to compare various software and tools before making a buying decision.
 The best part is that getting your brand in front of this super high intent audience is not only (mostly) free, but these listings also give your site a do-follow link, which helps boost overall SEO.

-- Garter (Capterra, GetApp, Software Advice) – The network of Garter sites, particularly Capterra, are an essential place for any growing SaaS company.
-This can make categories a bit crowded on-site, but to combat this, the offer CPC ads as a way to rise to the top of the category rankings.
-While these clicks can be very expensive, particularly compared to an AdWords campaign, it’s tougher to find a more qualified click than someone who went to a software review site and is actively looking for a software solution.
+- Garter CPC (Capterra, GetApp) – The network of Garter sites, particularly Capterra, is an essential place for any growing SaaS company.
+This can make categories a bit crowded on-site, but to combat this, they offer CPC ads across Capterra and GetApp as a way to rise to the top of the category rankings.
+While these clicks can be costly, particularly compared to an AdWords campaign, it’s tougher to find a more qualified click than someone who went to a software review site and is actively looking for a software solution.
 Garter also can help generate reviews for your listings, offering users various incentives to complete one, and is paid for by Garter!

 - G2 Crowd – G2 Crowd stands out with their reviews, which are seen as a bit more genuine, as the review writers need to be verified via their LinkedIn profiles.
-G2 also offers services to help generate these reviews, as well as help your brand stand out amongst your competitors
+G2 also offers services to help generate reviews for your company, as well as help your brand stand out amongst your competitors.
+G2 differs because rather than offering premium placement or cost per click ads, their highest value comes from sharing data on the companies who are potentially interested in your product.
+With their high intent traffic on “best software” and “alternatives to” pages, they can share this info with brands, where it’s up to their outbound sales team to reach out.
+This data can also be leveraged on platforms like LinkedIn, where ad campaigns can be set up to specifically target employees of the in-market companies.

 - Trustpilot – Unlike the other review sites here, Trustpilot doesn’t specialize purely in SaaS, showcasing online reviews for all kinds of websites and products.
 However, they’re worth mentioning here because they not only rank well for Alexa, but they’re also a Google Trusted Seller partner, meaning with enough reviews your rating can potentially show on Google SERP.

-SaaS growth marketing presents some unique challenges, but once those are understood, the marketing plan becomes a lot more clear.
-As growth marketer ourselves, of course, we’re constantly looking for the next “hack” that can drive hockey stick growth.
+Developing a SaaS growth strategy presents some unique challenges, but the marketing plan becomes a lot more clear once those are understood.
+As growth marketers ourselves, of course, we’re continually looking for the next growth hack that can drive hockey stick growth.
 However, the fundamental SaaS growth strategies remain the same across all different categories of products.

 If you’re a SaaS company interested in working with a proven partner, let’s chat and see how we can help!